Albano-Agnelo/Albano-Agnelo/README.md

 # 💫 About Me:
-"Hi 👋:<br>University student at Kyoto University of Advanced Science 🎓| Department of Electrical and Mechanical systems 🛠️ <br>I know how to print "hello world" on Python and C Language 🤓.
+"👋Hi, I'm Albano!<br>University student at Kyoto University of Advanced Science 🎓| Department of Electrical and Mechanical systems 🛠️ <br>I know how to print "hello world" on Python and C Language 🤓.

 ## 🌐 Socials: